momado350/amazon-app/README.md

 # amazon-app
-This project was bootstrapped with [Create React App] deployed on firebase at: (https://challenge-a915b.web.app).

 I am just putting my react skills into test, besides trying Firebase as I am coming from AWS background.

 ## Available Scripts